Garden Shed Installation Cost

 Get a Quote

-A 6x4 foot budget shed on a base made from cheap slabs bedded onto a few inches on cement, can be built in 1-2 days.
+A 6x4 foot budget shed on a base made from cheap slabs bedded onto a few inches of cement, can be built in 1-2 days.
 The price you can expect to pay will vary depending on where you live and the labour rates charged, but typically will be around £700.
-A larger 12 x 8 foot shed on a solid concrete base will take 2-3 days to build and will cost on average around £1200.
+A larger 12 x 8-foot shed on a solid concrete base will take 2-3 days to build and will cost on average around £1200.
 These prices do not include VAT and it is assumed there are no major access issues where the shed was to be erected, no electrics were required and only minimal clearing of the space before erecting the shed was required.

-A garden shed is deemed to be an outbuilding so you don’t need to seek planning permission as long as it is single storey with a maximum height of 4m, no nearer than 2.5m to the main house and it cannot take up more than 50% of the garden space.
+A garden shed is deemed to be an outbuilding so you don’t need to seek planning permission as long as it is single-storey with a maximum height of 4m, no nearer than 2.5m to the main house and it cannot take up more than 50% of the garden space.
 These restrictions are only in place to prevent people from building 3-storey high buildings with 5 bedrooms and calling them "garden sheds"!
 So any typical shed you see advertised will not be a problem.

 No matter which type of shed you choose, there will be a certain level of maintenance required.
 Wooden sheds can shrink or split due to changing temperatures and weather so need should be treated annually with a wood preserver.
 Plus metal hinges and locks need to be regularly oiled.
 On all sheds, leaves and other debris should be removed from the roof as soon as possible to prevent damp.
-Pressure treated wooden sheds require no additional treatments and some come with a 15-year conditional manufacturer’s guarantee against rot!
-Metal and plastic sheds require less in the way of maintenance, though they should always be well vented to prevent condensation problems.
+Pressure-treated wooden sheds require no additional treatments and some come with a 15-year conditional manufacturer’s guarantee against rot!
+Metal and plastic sheds require less in the way of maintenance, though they should always be well-vented to prevent condensation problems.

 Windows make the interior of a shed lighter and this could be an important feature, depending on what you intend to use the shed for.
 If using the shed simply for storage then you may not require windows.
 But if you are going to be using your shed for potting plants or as a workshop or office, then natural light will be essential.
 But windows will also affect the privacy of the shed so you should bear this in mind when positioning them.
-Opening windows are better for the summer months but cost a bit more, plus you need to consider the shed security, if you are storing valuable tools in your shed then a shed with no windows will be more secure.
+Opening windows is better for the summer months but these cost a bit more, plus you need to consider the shed security, if you are storing valuable tools in your shed then a shed with no windows will be more secure.

 Ready to get a price?